Fed bets big in new push to rescue economy

 "The employment situation ... remains a grave concern," Bernanke told reporters.
 "While the economy appears to be on a path of moderate recovery, it isn't growing fast enough to make significant progress reducing the unemployment rate."

-By buying mortgage-linked debt, the Fed hopes to press mortgage rates lower, helping the housing market and also encouraging investors in MBS to switch into other assets, such as corporate bonds, lowering their yields as well.
+By buying mortgage-linked debt, the Fed hopes to press mortgage rates lower, helping the housing market and also encouraging investors in MBS to switch into other assets, lowering their yields as well.

 Those lower borrowing costs should spur more lending and foster faster economic growth, officials believe.
-U.S. growth cooled in the second quarter to a tepid 1.7 percent annual rate, and forecasters do not think the economy is expanding much faster, although it is faring better than many other developed economies.
+U.S. growth cooled in the second quarter to a tepid 1.7 percent annual rate, and forecasters do not see the economy doing much better now.

 "If the outlook for the labor market does not improve substantially, the committee will continue its purchase of agency mortgage-backed securities, undertake additional asset purchases, and employ its other policy tools as appropriate until such improvement is achieved in a context of price stability," the Fed said in a statement.